-During the current year audit, RSM will be testing controls over the revenue, purchases, fixed asset, payroll and cash/treasury cycles.
+During the current year audit, RSM will be testing controls over the revenue, purchases and property plant and equipment and rotating out testing over the payroll cycles equivalents cycle.

 14 FRAUD RISK

 Under Australian Auditing Standard ASA 240 The Auditor's Responsibility Relating to Fraud in an Audit of a Financial Report, when planning and performing audit procedures and evaluating the results, the auditor must consider the risk of material misstatement in the financial report because of fraud and error.